 It is available under the name “Battery Improve” and claims to help maximize a device’s battery usage.
 It also silently collects data from the device without the user’s knowledge or consent.

-How to protect your Android from Malware
+How to protect yourself from Malware on Android

 The most critical question an Android user can ask is, Do I need an Anti-Virus/Anti-Malware software on Android?